 One of the most significant traits of this breed is loyalty.
 In fact, it is so loyal to its family, this dog can be very suspicious of unfamiliar guests.
 But a Standard Schnauzer’s behavior usually changes as it gradually warms up to the person.
 These dogs have inquisitive eyes that always seem to be taking in their surroundings.

-How to Take Care of Standard Schnauzer
+How To Take Care Of Standard Schnauzers

-Learning about the dietary, health, exercise, and grooming needs of a pet Standard Schnauzer can help an owner to care for it throughout its entire life.
+Learning about the dietary, health, exercise, and grooming needs of a pet Standard Schnauzer can help an owner to care for it throughout their entire life.
 Whether someone is looking for a Standard Schnauzer puppy from reputable breeders or wants to go to a rescue organization in search of an adult dog, knowing as much as possible is always an advantage.

 Standard Schnauzer puppies and adult dogs have different nutritional needs.
 It’s a good idea for an owner to take a close look at the nutrients needed to keep puppies and adult dogs healthy.